Hummer Badlands

 Hummer Badlands is a racing game developed by Eutechnyx and published by Global Star Software.
-It was released in North America for the PlayStation 2 on April 13, 2006, and for Xbox the next day.
+It was released in North America for the PlayStation 2 and Xbox on April 13, 2006.
 The game involves off-road racing in a Hummer vehicle.

 Gameplay

 There are seven different types of races.

 Reception

 The game received "generally unfavorable reviews" on both platforms according to video game review aggregator Metacritic.